A look at the design, market and legacy of Victorian pottery

 An alternate version of the reproduction Wedgwood cheese bell

-Another cheese bell that has been in production for at least 20 years, this one unfortunately has two different reproductions available.
-The more recent reproduction is better than the first but they're both bad.
+Another cheese bell that has been in production for at least 20 years, this one unfortunately has three different reproductions available.
+The more recent reproduction is better than the first two but they're all bad.

 How to tell: